TelepathicGrunt/RepurposedStructures/README.md

 <strong><a style="font-size: 14px;" href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/tags/blocks">https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/tags/blocks</a></strong></div>
 <p><strong>&nbsp;</strong></p>
 <p>&nbsp;</p>
 <p><strong>Furthermore, if you want to change the loot tables that the structures in this mod uses, you can override my loot tables with a data pack!
-All loot tables are under data.repurposed_structures.loot_tables.chests path and you can find the file names here in order to override them: <a href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/loot_tables/chests">https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/loot_tables/chests</a></strong></p>
+All loot tables are under data.repurposed_structures.loot_tables.chests path and you can find the file names here in order to override them: <a href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/loot_tables/chests">https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/loot_tables/chests<br /></a></strong></p>
+<p>&nbsp;</p>
+<p><strong>The mob spawner for all none-nbt based structures can be changed with datapacks as well!
+You just need to override the json files for the spawners which you can find here:</strong></p>
+<p><strong><a href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/rs_spawners">https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/rs_spawners</a></strong></p>
-<p>&nbsp;<br /><span style="font-size: 12px;"><strong>And some structure pieces such as Wells, Villages, Nether Pyramid, and Igloos can also be overridden with datapacks.
+<p>&nbsp;<br /><span style="font-size: 12px;"><strong>And some structure pieces such as Wells, Villages, Outposts, Shipwrecks, Pyramids, and Igloos can also be overridden with datapacks.
 You can find what pieces can be replaced and their filenames here: <a href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/structures">https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/tree/master/src/main/resources/data/repurposed_structures/structures</a></strong></span><br /><br /></p>
 <p><span style="font-size: 14px;"><strong>Let me know if you think of a new config option that you would need and I will try and add it! :)&nbsp;</strong></span></p>
 <p><span style="font-size: 18px;"><strong>______________________________________________________________________________</strong></span></p>
 <p>&nbsp;</p>